nextui-org/nextui/.changeset/dull-bags-divide.md

 "@nextui-org/select": patch
 ---

-The PR makes changes to use the label placement in select according to the shouldLabelBeOutside rather than isOutsideLeft.
-This resolves the label placement issues in case of multiline.(fixes issue: #3841)
+The PR updates label placement in select components to use shouldLabelBeOutside instead of isOutsideLeft, resolving multiline label placement issues (#3841).